ropensci/aorsf/README.md

   learners.

-- runs a simulation study comparing variable importance techniques with ORSFs, axis based RSFs, and boosted trees.
+- runs a simulation study comparing variable importance techniques with oblique survival RFs, axis based survival RFs, and boosted trees.

 - reports the probability that each variable importance technique will rank a relevant variable with higher importance than an irrelevant